Scalekit FAST MCP Integration is now live

 What is token introspection, and why use it?

 Token introspection allows a protected resource (like your API or an AI agent) to verify the active state and obtain metadata of an OAuth token by querying the authorization server directly.
 This lets resource servers and AI agents understand if a token is still valid, what scopes it covers, and which user or client it was issued to.
+The resource owner is the individual whose data is being accessed, and token introspection helps ensure their consent and data protection.

 Instead of guessing token validity or assuming indefinite trust, your system can now explicitly confirm a token's status and permissions.